animeshsrivastava24/Hacktoberfest/README.md

 The repository contains:
 1. AwesomeWords.txt contains list of words with their meaning.
 2. AwesomeFacts.txt contains some amazing facts from around the world.
 3. AwesomeMovies.txt contains 2 genre- comedy and scify.
+4. AwesomeMusic.txt contains list of music separated by genres.

 Feel free to add your own .txt files to the repository

 # Help for you